Travelogues: Berlin U-Bahn to Pyongyang Metro

 Having regrettably never traveled to Berlin, we find the contemporary D-Series carriages most surprising.
 Here infotainment and Microsoft imagery -- the ubiquitous, habitual backdrop synonymous with our own daily lives -- appear at once familiar in content but in striking contrast with our time spent aboard the Pyongyang metro carriages.

-The image of the iconic Berlin TV Tower, itself once a ubiquitous symbol of life in East Berlin, is here set against the backdrop of the modern Berlin carriage.
-We are given pause to consider Pyongyang's own iconic TV Tower, and reflect upon the passage of time in a place which many of us wrongly imagine impervious to its workings.
+The image of the iconic Berlin TV Tower in the carriage window, itself once a ubiquitous symbol of life in East Berlin, is here set against the backdrop of the modern Berlin carriage.
+We are given pause to consider Pyongyang's own iconic TV Tower, and reflect upon the passage of time in a place which many of us wrongly imagine to be impervious to its workings.

 We wonder what the irrepressible process of change will bring to the future of Pyongyang, and the D-series metro carriages silently bearing witness one-hundred and two metres underneath the city each day.